mrclputra/apogeetrak/README.md

 ![](assets/1.jpg)
 ![](assets/2.jpg)

-This was a fun first project for me in familiarizing myself with the Rust workflow and exploring various PBR techniques.
+This was a fun first project for me in familiarizing myself with the Bevy workflow and exploring various PBR techniques.

 ## Install